8 July 2023, 9:00 AM - 1:00 PM

 As long as these conditions are met, having members from different levels is permitted.

-If you're a teacher looking to register students
+If you are a teacher looking to register students

 from your school…